 Practical takeaway:

-- Use ChatGPT (GPT-5.2) when you want the model to build, fix, or ship something with minimal guidance.
+- Use ChatGPT (GPT-5.4) when you want the model to operate software, complete documents, or execute multi-step desktop tasks.

-Gemini is the safer default.
-GPT-5.2 is the faster operator.
+Gemini is the researcher.
+GPT-5.4 is the operator.

 Practical takeaway:

 Claude is the architect.
-GPT-5.2 is the sprinter.
+GPT-5.4 is the sprinter.

-GPT-5.2 is less stylistically sharp, but more reliable once tasks become technical or multi-step.
-It is better at maintaining internal consistency across longer workflows, especially in code or tool-like tasks.
+GPT-5.4 is less stylistically experimental, but more reliable once tasks become technical or multi-step.
+It maintains better internal consistency across longer workflows, especially in code, computer-use tasks, and structured document work.

 Practical takeaway:

-- Use GPT-5.2 when correctness, execution, and follow-through matter.
+- Use ChatGPT (GPT-5.4) when correctness, execution, and follow-through matter.

 Perplexity is not a direct competitor in the same category.

 Perplexity is optimized for search-first answers with citations.
-It shines when the goal is to verify facts, explore sources, or quickly understand a topic with references.
+It shines when the goal is to verify facts, explore sources, or quickly understand a topic with references — essentially functioning as an AI-powered research tool rather than a general-purpose assistant.

-GPT-5.2 is stronger at transformation and execution: turning information into code, plans, summaries, or finished outputs.
+GPT-5.4 is stronger at transformation and execution: turning information into code, plans, summaries, finished documents, or completed software workflows.

 Practical takeaway: